Diagnostics report contains multiple sections with a hierarchical summary of analysis and findings.

 For each of findings against the log bundles, you find a comprehensive report outlining the findings, alert level, resolution, investigation details, and log evidences if available.
 If any KB is to be associated with the finding, it is included in this section.

 The title provides a brief description of the issues identified and is colored based on the severity of the finding.

-Warning NN :- Indicated the issues detected with a warning log level.
-Warning plug-ins provide the recommendation to avoid a probable issue that might occur in future (Ex: Multi-path configuration, Unreachable Syslog Targets).
+Warning NN:- Indicated the issues detected with a warning log level.
+Warning plug-in provide the recommendation to avoid a probable issue that might occur in future (For example, Multi-path configuration, Unreachable Syslog Targets).

 Info NN:- Indicated the issues detected with an info log level.
-Informational plug-ins do not represent any functional issues.
-They just indicate helpful information from the logs (Ex: Host Configuration, BIOS details and so on)
+Informational plug-in does not represent any functional issues.
+They just indicate helpful information from the logs (For example, Host Configuration, BIOS details, and so on).